This RDAP discussion was assembled using 4 RDAP participants from 3 different FEDERAL PRISON camps.

 This pic was attached to our bunk

-Drug testing.
-The program states that they can drug test (so they can)…however I have never heard of any RDAP’s actually testing.
-Normal staff may test you.
-But the DTS staff doesn’t.
-It’s a big deal to the normal camp staff…how can a drug program not drug test.
+Drug testing: The program states that they can drug test (so they can)...however, I have never heard of any RDAPs actually testing.
+Normal staff may test you, but the DTS staff doesn’t.
+It’s actually a big deal to the normal camp staff...how can a drug program not drug test?
+They’re not wrong.

 Most of the normal staff are not fans of RDAP participants.
-In the conversations I had the the responses were the lack of drug testing (accountability) & they feel we shouldn’t receive time off our sentences.
+In our conversations, the responses were due to the lack of drug testing (accountability) and the belief that we shouldn’t receive time off our sentences.

-Rdap Is a voluntary program, however, if they try to make you sign out.
-Discuss that with your attorney or don’t.
+RDAP is a voluntary program; however, if they try to make you sign out, discuss that with your attorney or don’t.
 Signing out of any program in prison puts you in a refusal status and will disqualify you from earning FSA.
-So be careful if you decide RDAP is not for you or you are kicked out.
+So be careful if you decide RDAP is not for you or you are kicked out (nothing is that simple….not signing something sounds macho and sometimes you don’t have a choice I’m just advising caution).

-There are incentives given other then money.
-Hats are hard to get in prison...so the RDAP hat was actually something people wanted.
-Incentives can include things like not having to wear your uniform to morning meeting, being allowed to lie in bed during programing hours, or your normal incentive items such as snacks, sun-glasses, binders, sunscreen, or book-lights (for reading at night)
+There are incentives given other than money.
+Hats are hard to get in prison, so the RDAP hat was something people wanted.
+Incentives can include things like not having to wear your uniform to morning meetings, being allowed to lie in bed during programming hours, or normal incentive items such as snacks, sunglasses, binders, sunscreen, or book lights (for reading at night).

 Note is LVN RDAP on the side (only RDAP participants can wear RDAP gear)

-• set back (being held back from moving up phases…so your in the program longer)
+- Set back (being held back from moving up phases, so you’re in the program longer).

 Here is a copy of my formal warning (for 2 pillows that I had approval for)